johnnystarr/jvm65/README.md

 A JVM library that provides a 6502 simulator.

+### State of Project
+_This project is a WIP and is available as a pre-release for evaluation only_

 ### Implementation
 jvm65 is written in Kotlin but is interoperable with any JVM language.